Degree of recurrence of generic diffeomorphisms

 This implies that the set $W^{k+1} + \widetilde\Lambda_{k+1}$ auto-intersects (see Figure~\ref{FigLemDeFin}). \item Or $i_j \neq i_{j'}$ (that is, $w_{i_j}\neq w_{i_{j'}}$).
 Combining Equations~\eqref{EqLemDeFinCentr} and \eqref{EqChangeDim} (note that $\big(\widetilde\Lambda_k,0^n\big) \subset \widetilde\Lambda_{k+1}$), we get

 This implies that two distinct vertical translates of $W^{k+1} + \widetilde\Lambda_{k+1}$ intersect (see Figure~\ref{FigLemDeFin2}). \end{enumerate}

-We now look at the global behaviour of all the $x$ such that $\overline x\in U$.
-Again, we have two cases. \begin{enumerate}[(1)] \item Either for more than the half of such $\overline x$ (for Lebesgue measure), we are in the case (i).
+We have built points in some intersections, we now estimate the size of these intersections.
+Again, we have two cases. \begin{enumerate}[(1)] \item Either for more than the half of $\overline x \in U$ (for Lebesgue measure), we are in the case (i).
 To each of such $\overline x$ corresponds a translation vector $w_i$.
 We choose $w_i$ such that the set of corresponding $\overline x$ has the biggest measure; this measure is bigger than $\varep/\big(2(\ell-1)\big)\ge \varep/(2\ell)$.
-Reasoning as in the proof of Proposition~\ref{PerLin1}, and in particular using the notations of Corollary~\ref{CoroSansNom}, we get that the density $D_1$ of the auto-intersection of $W^{k+1} + \widetilde\Lambda_{k+1} + (0,w_i)$ is bigger than $D_0\varep/(2\ell)$.
+Reasoning as in the proof of Proposition~\ref{PerLin1}, and in particular using the notations of Corollary~\ref{CoroSansNom}, we get that the density $\widetilde C_1$ of the auto-intersection of $W^{k+1} + \widetilde\Lambda_{k+1} + (0,w_i)$ is bigger than $D_k^\ell\varep/(2\ell)$.
 This leads to (using Corollary~\ref{CoroSansNom})

-In this case, we get the conclusion (1) of the lemma. \item Or for more than the half of such $\overline x$, we are in the case (ii).
+In this case, we get the conclusion (1) of the lemma. \item Or for more than the half of $\overline x \in U$, we are in the case (ii).
 Choosing the couple $(w_i,w_{i'})$ such that the measure of the set of corresponding $\overline x$ is the greatest, we get

 In this case, we get the conclusion (2) of the lemma. \end{enumerate} \end{proof}

 We can now prove Theorem~\ref{ConjPrincip}.